• Skip to main content

 Or go for something glossy or semi-glossy if you want to add shine to your reed.
 I suggest testing the sealer on a piece of scrap reed before applying it to your basket to double-check the finished result.

 Part of the fun of basket weaving is creating a basket suited to your style and decor.
 Here are baskets finished with a clear finish sealer.
-This is my preferred finish because I like the light color of the reed and the accent of the seagrass against the natural tone.
+This is my preferred finish because I like the reed’s light color and the seagrass’s accent against the natural tone.
 But this is a personal preference.

 How to seal your basket